gibgib1212/Rm-skin/readme_en.txt

 -------------------------------------

-Please contact us for any other bugs or requests.
+Please contact me for any other bugs or requests.

 -------------------------------------